 To schedule a visit, please email or call 208.885.0845.

 Special visitor hours are also available on Mondays from 10:00am to 2:00pm and on Thursdays from 2:00 to 4:00pm.
-The exhibit is open through the end of the year.
+The exhibit is open to March 16th.

 w.
 Dr. Ken Faunce, Associate Professor in History at Washington State University